Liakim94/Liakim94/README.md

 - Developed front-end interfaces, translating UI/UX designs into responsive, cross-browser pages used by businesses and administrators.
-- Built back-end features on a **Spring**-based stack, including [user authentication / contract management modules / admin functions — keep only what you did].
+- Built back-end features on a **Spring**-based stack, including [user authentication / contract management modules / admin functions].
 - Implemented data handling and queries against a **PostgreSQL** database for contract and material records.
 - Collaborated with [designers / backend team / stakeholders] to turn requirements into working software within delivery deadlines.

-*(Adjust the bullets above to match exactly what you personally worked on.)*

 ---